Dreikirchen: Buildings

 Pütschbach's fortress church has a tower from the 12th century built in the Gothic style.
 The rest of the building has its roots in the 13th century.
 In 1970 the building was renovated.

 Also worth seeing is a timber-frame farmhouse built about 1700 that was brought back into use as a dwelling after renovation.

 Economy and infrastructure

 Transport

 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt), some 5 km away.
 The nearest InterCityExpress stop is Montabaur station on the Cologne-Frankfurt high-speed rail line.
 There are bus links towards Hadamar, Montabaur and Limburg an der Lahn.
 Rail connections are available to Montabaur and Limburg through connecting trains, among them the ICE.
-Dreikirchen has a station on the Lower Westerwald Railway Unterwesterwaldbahn from Limburg to Siershahn.
+Dreikirchen has a station on the Lower Westerwald Railway Unterwesterwaldbahn from Limburg to Siershahn, operated by DreiLänderBahn, a section of Hessische Landesbahn (HLB).